CDLUC3/dmptool-works-matching/docs/running-locally.md

 ```

 ### 5.2.
 DMPs Index
-To the DMPs index with OpenSearch, make sure you have a connection to the MySQL
+Before creating the DMPs index and syncing DMPs with OpenSearch, make sure you
-database and configure the MySQL environment variables as explained in `.env.local.example`,
+have a connection to the MySQL database and configure the MySQL environment
-then run:
+variables as explained in `.env.local.example`, then run:
 ```bash
 dmpworks opensearch sync-dmps dmps-index
 ```